BAUHAUS MUSEUM DESSAU

 On 20, Dec 2015 | In PORTFOLIO | By PAR

-Conceived as a compact, single story volume penetrated by courtyards with sight lines through layers of transparent walls, the visitor experience will always involve the surrounding landscape.
-The openness of patios and visitor zone serve to connect the institution within the park and city, providing a possibility for non ticketed visitors to move through the visitor zone, accessing the cafe, patio and shop.
+Conceived as a compact, single-story volume penetrated by courtyards with sight lines through layers of transparent walls, the visitor experience will always involve the surrounding landscape.
+The openness of patios and visitor zone serve to connect the institution within the park and city, providing a possibility for non-ticketed visitors to access the cafe, patio and shop.
+The plan is derived from a grid of various rectilinear shapes reflecting programmatic adjacencies, with room-to-room connections achieved using curving surfaces.
 Transparency offers views to the park and surrounding areas along with views through the building.
 From outside, visitors can see through the museum and also to many internal spaces, understanding events and atmospheres of the moment.

-LOCATION: Dessau, DE
+Location: Dessau, DE

-STATUS: 2015, Competition
+Status: 2015, Competition

-AREA: 3,100 m2
+Area: 3,100 m2

-CLIENT: Bauhaus Foundation
+Client: Bauhaus Foundation

-ARCHITECT: Jennifer Marmon, Partner In Charge;
+Architect: Jennifer Marmon, Partner In Charge; John Chang; Matthias Malicki